 13 Minimalist Habits For A Calmer Home And Life

 Habits are incredibly important for achieving any goal.
-Of course, they happen all the time; we just aren’t always intentional about them.
-I’ve been talking about habits for many years now.
+They happen all the time whether we're intentional about them or not, and I've been talking about habits for years now.

 1. Heat Mapping

-Out of all the minimalist habits, my first and favorite when it comes to keeping your home clutter-free is heat mapping.
-It’s essentially an awareness technique that allows you to see the items that you’re using versus the ones that you’re not.
+Out of all the habits on this list, my first and favorite for keeping a home clutter-free is heat mapping.
+It's an awareness technique that shows you the items you're actually using versus the ones you're not.

-It’s really simple to do.
-You can do it in pretty much any area of your home.
-The way that you would do it with products, for example, is:
+It's simple to do in pretty much any area of your home.
+Here's how it works with a group of products, like spices, face products, or shoes:

-– Group together all items of a certain category in one spot.
-This could be spices, face products, shoes, etc. You can even do this for your clothes by flipping the hanger around each time you wear a certain item.
+- Group together all items in one category in a single spot.
+You can even do this with clothes by flipping the hanger around each time you wear something.

-– After a specified amount of time, whether that’s a week or a month, let go of those items that you haven’t been using.
+- After a set amount of time, whether that's a week or a month, let go of whatever hasn't moved.

-This helps to bring awareness to the things you’re actually using.
-A lot of times we assume we are using something more frequently than we actually are.
-You can see why this is truly one of my favorite minimalist habits.
+This brings real awareness to the things you're actually using.
+A lot of times we assume we're using something more than we actually are, which is exactly why heat mapping is one of my favorite habits on this list.

 2. Feeding Your Brain

-If you’re working on improving fitness, you might try watching more health-conscious videos on YouTube.
-To create a holistic, clutter-free home space, follow people whose Instagram accounts share images that inspire you.
+If you're working on fitness, try watching more health-conscious videos on YouTube.
+If you want a clutter-free home, follow accounts that share images that inspire you.

-This is another type of awareness technique that is also an anchoring technique.
+This is another awareness technique, but it's also an anchoring one.

 3. Being Present

-My third minimalist habit is the practice of being present.
-One of the most unhealthy things that I’ve seen people do is focus on the past and dwell in it—not wanting to detach or move on.
-This could also manifest as focusing all of your time and attention on the future and completely disregarding the present.
+My third habit is the practice of being present.
+One of the most unhealthy things I've seen people do is focus on the past and dwell in it, not wanting to detach or move on.

-If you want to get more official, practices like meditation are great.
-It’s what works for me!
-Of course, meditation can look different for different people.
-Essentially, you want to declutter your mind and take some deep breaths.
-Make sure that you’re taking the time to find that balance.
+If you want to get more official about it, practices like meditation are great, and it's what works for me.
+Meditation looks different for everyone, but the goal is to declutter your mind, take some deep breaths, and find that balance.

 4. Movement